rohankumardubey/StreamNest/README.md

 ### 6. Produce Messages

-_Producing a valid message with the schema from /produce endpoint_
+_**Producing a valid message with the schema from /produce endpoint**_

+_(if you plan to specify the partition value manually without key then it will send the message to specified partition)_

 ```sh
 curl -X POST -H "Content-Type: application/json" \